zhangw864680355/yolo_v3_keras/datasets/VOCdevkit/voc-kangaroo-raccoon/README.md

-# kangaroo
+# kangaroo and raccoon
-A dataset of 183 images and annotations for kangaroo detection.
+A dataset of 293+296 = 589 images and annotations for kangaroo and raccoon detection.